 Most states or/and municipalities have rules regarding the responsibilities of dog owners.
 From registering pups to preventing them from running at large, a dog owner is responsible for his or her pet.
-When a dog (or animal) bites another person, causing an injury, the dog (or animal) owner is often held liable.
+When a dog bites another person and causes an injury, the dog owner is often held liable.
 Here is what you need to know when considering a dog bite lawyer and dealing with this type of injury:

 One-bite Rule vs. Strict Liability for Dog Bites

 Each state is responsible for determining its own set of laws regarding dog bites and attacks.
 Some states have implemented the one-bite rule, whereas others impose a theory of strict liability for dog bites.

 In one-bite rule states, a dog is typically allotted one “free” bite before its owner is liable for damages.
 Once the dog is determined to be dangerous.
 A label that is given after its free bite has been exhausted.
 Then an owner will be held liable based on negligence for a dog’s future bites.
 The theory behind this is that the owner knew of the dog’s tendency towards violence, and should have restrained the dog.
 The owner could have otherwise prevented it from biting a victim.
 A dog bite lawyer in new york will be able to further explain this rule.